 Interning abroad will provide a singular opportunity for you to set yourself apart from other job seekers and to build valuable new intercultural skills and competencies, leading to more and better career opportunities in your future.
 Turn your internship into job or career now!

+This article was sponsored by the American Institute for Foreign Study (AIFS).
 Since 1964, AIFS has been the choice for over 1.5 million students to study abroad.
 With year-round programs worldwide, AIFS has a program for every student.